Dynamic Factor Analysis with Dependent Gaussian Processes for High-Dimensional Gene Expression Trajectories: Model

-The main difficulty with DGP modeling is how to appropriately define cross-covariance functions that imply a positive definite covariance matrix. \cite{liu2018remarks} reviewed existing strategies developed to address this issue and found, in simulation studies, that no single approach outperformed all others in all scenarios.
+The main difficulty with DGP modeling is how to appropriately define cross-covariance functions that imply a positive definite covariance matrix. \cite{liu2018remarks} reviewed existing strategies developed to address this issue and found, through simulation studies, that no single approach outperformed all others in all scenarios.
 When the intent was to improve the predictions of all the outputs jointly (such is our case here), the kernel convolution framework (KCF)\citep{boyle2005dependent} was among the best performers.
 The KCF has also been widely employed by other researchers \citep{alvarez2011computationally,shi2017regression}.
-Therefore, we adopt the KCF strategy for DGP modeling here, and a detailed illustration can be found in Section A.2. of the supplementary materials.
+Therefore, we adopt the KCF strategy for DGP modeling here, which assumes that the correlation between factors is the same at each time point.
+A detailed description of the KCF can be found in Supplementary A.2.

-The distribution of $(y_{i1a}, \dots, y_{iq_ia}, y_{i1b},\dots, y_{iq_ib})^{T}$ induced under KCF is a multivariate normal distribution (MVN) with mean vector $\mathbf{0}$ and covariance matrix fully determined by parameters of kernel functions and the noise parameter; we will use $\boldsymbol{\Theta}$ to denote all of them hereafter.
+The distribution of $(y_{i1a}, \dots, y_{iq_ia}, y_{i1b},\dots, y_{iq_ib})^{T}$ induced under KCF is a multivariate normal distribution (MVN) with mean vector $\mathbf{0}$ and covariance matrix fully determined by parameters of kernel functions and a noise parameter; we use $\boldsymbol{\Theta}$ to denote all of them hereafter.
 The covariance matrix contains the information of both the auto-correlation for each single process and the cross-correlation between different processes.
 In this paper, we focus on the cross-correlation, which correspond to interactions across different biological pathways that have been ignored in previous analysis \citep{chen2011predicting}.

-The KCF can be implemented via the R package GPFDA \citep{konzen2021gaussian}, which outputs the MLE for DGP parameters given measurements of the processes ${y}_{a}(t), a = 1,\dots,k$.
+The KCF can be implemented via the R package GPFDA, which outputs the MLE for DGP hyperparameters given measurements of the processes ${y}_{a}(t), a = 1,\dots,k$.
 Its availability inspired and facilitated the algorithm developed for the proposed model.
-GPFDA assumes all input processes are measured at common time points, which is often unrealistic in practice; but we will show the adaptation of GPFDA to our case of subject-specific time points in Section~\ref{mcem}.
+GPFDA assumes all input processes are measured at common time points, which is often unrealistic in practice; thus, in Section~\ref{mcem}, we will adapt GPFDA to subject-specific time points.

-\subsection{Proposed Integrated Model}
+\subsection{Proposed integrated model}